Community Conservation Partnerships Program Grants

-Rivers Conservation Grants and Riparian Forest Buffer Funding
+Rivers Conservation Grants and Community and Watershed Forestry Funding

 Examples of rivers conservation projects that can be funded include:

-The DCNR Riparian Forest Buffer Program provides financial assistance to identify locations in need of riparian forest buffers, and to design, establish, monitor, and provide short-term maintenance for those buffers.
+The Community and Watershed Forestry Program provides financial assistance to identify locations in need of riparian forest buffers, lawn conversion, and urban tree-planting and to design, implement, and establish those practices.

 Eligible applicants for Community Conservation Partnerships Program funding include: